torrinconrath/car-score-predictor/README.md

 ﻿# Car Score Predictor Mobile/Web Application

-This is a repository for my most recent mobile application that utilizes a full stack application with React Native, Neural Networks, text-driven LLM input, and web scraping.
+This is a repository for my most recent mobile application that utilizes a full stack application with React Native, Neural Networks, text-driven input, and web scraping.

 ## Setup